DevaharshaM/RaspberryPiProjects/README.md

-My Academic Projects simulation using Raspberry Pi
+This project displays Checkboard pattern using the Raspberry Pi SenseHAT add-on board.